ionic-team/ionic-docs/src/pages/vue/navigation.md

 <ion-button router-link="/detail">Go to detail</ion-button>
 ```

-We can also programatically navigate in our app by using the router API:
+We can also programmatically navigate in our app by using the router API:

 ```typescript
 <template>